 Josh Juneau is an Application Developer, Database Administrator, and System Analyst in his day job.
 His primary focus is on Java EE, Jakarta EE, and web/enterprise systems, as he has been developing distributed database application systems since the early 2000s.
 Josh also enjoys working with JavaFX as well as other JVM languages.
-He is a member of the JCP, an Apache NetBeans developer, Java Champion, and he works on the OSS Initiative and for the Chicago Java Users Group.
+He is a member of the JCP, an Apache NetBeans developer, Java Champion, and he works on the OSS Initiative and Board Member for the Chicago Java Users Group.
 He has written a number of books for Apress and technical articles for publications such as Java Magazine.
-Josh is a usual suspect on the OffHeap and Stackd podcasts.
+Josh is a usual suspect on the OffHeap podcast.

 Rustam is a Java Champion and Google Developer Expert (GDE) for Cloud.
 He lives and works in Oslo, Norway, working as a chief engineer and consultant specializing in Java platform, and a competency network coordinator at work.
 Previously, he has been leading JavaZone and the Norwegian JUG – javaBin.
 Rustam is passionate about open source and sharing his knowledge with others.
 He is a frequent speaker at both national and international conferences and events.